Bounded compositions on scaling invariant Besov spaces: Besov spaces on metric spaces

+\begin{remark2} We point out that the only assumptions on the metric spaces in question that we used in the proof above were the Ahlfors regularity and connectedness of both spaces, as well as the linear local connectivity of $Y$. \end{remark2}

 For the case where $q \neq Q/s$ we will need the absolute continuity properties of quasisymmetric mappings, see \cite[Chapter 7]{HK}.
-It is here that the assumption of $\mu$ and $\nu$ being the Hausdorff measures of $X$ and $Y$ respectively is used.
-The fact that quasiconformality implies quasisymmetry follows from our assumptions on the metric spaces as well as the assumption that $\varphi$ maps bounded sets onto bounded sets, see \cite[Corollary 4.10]{HK}.
+It is here that we use the assumption that $\mu$ and $\nu$ are the Hausdorff measures of $X$ and $Y$ respectively.
+The fact that quasiconformality implies quasisymmetry follows from our assumptions on the metric spaces as well as the assumption that $\varphi$ maps bounded sets onto bounded sets, see \cite[Theorem 5.7 and Corollary 4.10]{HK}.